 The Nutrient Optimiser is a tool designed to help people balance their diet primarily at a micronutrient level.
 It then identifies food that provides the nutrients that they need that they are currently not getting in adequate quantities.

 As well as maximising micronutrients, the Nutrient Optimiser can manipulate macronutrients and energy density to help you achieve your goals, for example:

 - if you are managing diabetes, we can reduce the insulin load of your diet to help stabilise your blood sugar levels or even further to achieve therapeutic ketosis,

-- if you are fuelling for an endurance event, we can wind up the energy density to enable you to get more energy in, and
+- if you are fuelling for an endurance event, we can wind up the energy density to help you to get more energy in, and

-What I like most about the Nutrient Optimiser is that it cuts through the conflicts of interest to demonstrate that the foods that we know intuitively are bad for us (e.g. hyper-palatable processed junk foods) provide minimal levels of nutrition and should be avoided.
+What I like most about the Nutrient Optimiser is that it removes the various conflicts of interest to demonstrate that the foods that we typically know intuitively are bad for us (e.g. hyper-palatable processed junk foods) provide minimal levels of nutrition and should be avoided.

 Balancing your nutrition at a micronutrient level helps to cut through the confusion and commercial bias using widely recognised nutrient targets.
-Whether you want to eat only plants for ethical reasons or only animal-based foods because that’s all your sensitive digestion can tolerate, the Nutrient Optimiser can help you find the food that will work for you.
+Whether you want to eat only plants for ethical reasons or only animal-based foods because that’s all you can tolerate, the Nutrient Optimiser can help you find the food that will work for you.

 My hope is that the Nutrient Optimiser be adopted widely as to help improve your diet regardless of your preferences or goals.

 In systems design, things get interesting when you take them to their limits.